 MBS Management Development (Malaysia) Sdn Bhd is subject to taxation under the Malaysian Income Tax Act (1967).
-Income Tax expense of \$nil has been recognised in 2021 (2020: \$nil Income Tax Expense).
-No deferred tax balances have been recognised as the deferred tax assets and deferred tax liabilities offset, and recovery of the net deferred tax asset is not probable.
+Income Tax expense of \$58,798 has been recognised in 2023 (2022: \$nil Income Tax expense).

 (r) Goods and services tax

 Revenue, expenses and assets are recognised net of the amount of goods and services tax (GST), except where the amount of GST incurred is not recoverable from the taxation authority (ATO).
 In these circumstances, the GST is recognised as part of the cost of acquisition of the asset or as part of the expense.